Huegoxaga/notes/java/README.md

   - static: method can run without creating an instance of the class containing the main method.
   - void: method doesn't return any value.
   - main: the name of the method.
-  - String[] args is the parameter for the main method.
+  - `String[] args` is the input parameter for the main method when executing from the command line separated by space
   - void test() // it is a test method with no returning value and no parameters.

 ### Generic Class